-Children with Asthma ideally should have a care plan.
-It is the parents responsibility to ensure their child has an indate inhaler in school which is clearly labelled with their name.
+Children with Asthma should have an Asthma care plan.
+It is the parents' responsibility to ensure their child has an in date inhaler in school which is clearly labelled with their name.
 The children's inhalers are kept in the classroom and are accessible by the child.
 Asthma sufferers should not share inhalers.